“I should have followed my instincts”

 Former defence minister Paul Hellyer does not regret unifying Canada’s armed forces, but he would do a few things differently if he had to do it again.
 Hellyer unified the army, navy, and air force in the 1960s under a storm of controversy.

-Hellyer, who is now eighty-seven-years-old, spoke with Canada’s History associate editor Nelle Oosterom about what he did right — and what he did wrong.
-(10 minutes, 16 seconds).
+Hellyer was eighty-seven-years-old when he spoke with Canada’s History associate editor Nelle Oosterom about what he did right — and what he did wrong.